ryzokuken/mf2-docs/guide-v2.md

 ## Patterns

-A pattern contains a sequence of text and placeholders (also called expressions) to be formatted as a unit.
-Unless there is an error, resolving a message always results in the formatting of a single pattern.
+A pattern is a sequence of text and placeholders (also called expressions) to be formatted as a unit.
+Unless there is an error, the result of formatting a message is always the result of formatting a single pattern: either the single pattern that makes up a simple message, or the pattern of the matching variant in a complex message.

 ### Quoted Patterns